What does it take to be at the Elite level in HYROX?

 “I feel it’s great to have really good numbers in the above but I have watched so many really good athletes who are far better than me in training & on paper, not be able to pull it all together on race day.
 The mental ability along with the ability to stick to a game plan suitable for you – not get caught up in race adrenaline/hype is so so important.
 Know your strengths, know where you can push & race your own race.
 You can’t measure that.
 For me personally, competition exposure & composure came from my time as an ex-gymnast, mental resilience & the courage to dig deep when things get tough!”

-Rebecca also told me her heart rate is “in the red” for the whole of the race.
-It’s made me wonder whether some athletes who can make it to the Elite level are not necessarily just physically more capable than others who don’t reach that level, but they have the grit and mental toughness that allows them to be incredibly uncomfortable for the duration of a HYROX and grind it out, whereas others may back off a little.
+This kind of compromised running perhaps takes training and in particular the specificity of HYROX training, but it can also require a degree of mental toughness.
+It’s made me wonder whether some athletes – such as James Kelly – who can make it to the Elite level are not necessarily just physically more capable than others who don’t reach that level, but they have the grit / mental toughness that allows them to be incredibly uncomfortable for the duration of a HYROX, and grind it out, whereas others may back off a little.

-The word “grit” is something that Megan Jacoby, James Kelly and Felicity Cole have all used when I’ve spoken to them, and it’s something too that ex-Australian special forces Jon Wynn alluded to.
-Jon told me this about where his mind goes during a race: “I empty my mind.
+The word “grit” is something that Elite athletes such as Megan Jacoby and James Kelly have used when I’ve spoken to them on the Rox Lyfe podcast, and it’s something too that ex-Australian special forces Jon Wynn alluded to when telling me about where his mind goes during a race: “I empty my mind.
 If you’ve followed me for a bit, you know that in some of the big races, I’ve run an extra lap.
 It’s costly, but it’s literally because I had this disconnect.
 I’m in so much discomfort I just detach from my body.
 I’m just moving.
 My background and experience allow me to go to that place and stay in it.“

 Grit can’t be distilled down to a number in a survey (I can’t give you the median grit level unfortunately!)
 But suffice to say the Elite of the sport aren’t just strong, fast, physically impressive athletes.
 They also seemingly have incredible levels of grit, determination, and resilience – and they are using that not just when it comes to race time, but day in day out during training as well.